 I moved to help Imp, extending my limbs to my prefered combat position before engaging the stitch-creatures.
-These ones were slightly different from the last ones I encountered.
-There was definitely more human parts in this batch, with several of them having humans heads like Nicole had noted.
+These ones were slightly different from the last ones I encountered, there was definitely more human parts in this batch, with several of them having humans heads like Nicole had noted.
 They didn’t seem much more intelligent for it, although a few of them used crude weapons, and one or two of them were slightly faster and more coordinated.
-It seemed the Frankenstein-wannabe worked fast, the hospital raid had only been about four hours ago.
+It seemed the Frankenstein-wannabe worked fast; the hospital raid had only been about four hours ago.

-We settled into a rhythm; Nicole and I defending the two ends of the tunnel, and Imp teleported between us to quickly shoot any stitch-creatures that got past us (mostly he helped me though).
+We settled into a rhythm, Nicole and I defending the two ends of the tunnel, and Imp teleporting between us to quickly shoot any stitch-creatures that got past us (mostly he helped me though).
 Nicole still flinched every time she dispatched a creature with a human face, but it seemed our presence helped her mental state immensely, and she now held one of the heavier wrenches she kept on her with her human hands, just in case she needed to whack a creature that got past her claws.